ddsky/spoonacular-api-clients/csharp/docs/RecipesApi.md

-            var addRecipeInformation = false;  // bool? | If set to true, you get more information about the recipes returned. (optional) var addRecipeNutrition = false;  // bool? | If set to true, you get nutritional information about each recipes returned. (optional) var author = coffeebean;  // string | The username of the recipe author. (optional) var tags = tags_example;  // string | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must have. (optional) var recipeBoxId = 2468;  // decimal? | The id of the recipe box to which the search should be limited to. (optional) var titleMatch = Crock Pot;  // string | Enter text that must be found in the title of the recipes. (optional) var maxReadyTime = 20;  // decimal? | The maximum time in minutes it should take to prepare and cook the recipe. (optional)
+            var addRecipeInformation = false;  // bool? | If set to true, you get more information about the recipes returned. (optional) var addRecipeNutrition = false;  // bool? | If set to true, you get nutritional information about each recipes returned. (optional) var author = coffeebean;  // string | The username of the recipe author. (optional) var tags = "tags_example";  // string | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must have. (optional) var recipeBoxId = 2468;  // decimal? | The id of the recipe box to which the search should be limited to. (optional) var titleMatch = Crock Pot;  // string | Enter text that must be found in the title of the recipes. (optional) var maxReadyTime = 20;  // decimal? | The maximum time in minutes it should take to prepare and cook the recipe. (optional)